kenshr/Music-Genre-Classification/README.md

 - Pop
 - Rock

-In order to use this data to train a deep learning model, we will need to convert the it into a format that the model can use.
-For this project, we will use audio signal processing tools and concepts to convert the audio into images (which will work for training models).
+In order to use this data to train a deep learning model, we will need to convert it into a format that the model can use.
+For this project, we will use audio signal processing tools and concepts to convert the audio into images (which can be used to train models).

 ## <a name="asp">So what is Audio Signal Processing?</a>